 Internal communication is frequently managed by or in collaboration with the human resources management team.

 Building a corporate communications plan

 Creating and implementing a corporate communications plan is the best way to ensure your company is actually communicating effectively.
-A plan is simply taking your written, spoken, and electronic communications and putting it all down on paper.
-That way, every employee understands the importance of corporate communication for your organizational development.
+A plan is simply taking your written, spoken, and electronic communications and putting them all down on paper.
+That way, every employee understands the importance of corporate communication for organizational development.

 1. Conduct an audit